-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
 This tax is collected by the business who then sends it to the Pennsylvania Department of Revenue using the E-tides filing.

 How much is sales tax in Pennsylvania?

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.

-In addition to the statewide 6% sales tax, Allegheny and Philadelphia County levy additional taxes.
+In addition to the statewide 6% sales tax, Allegheny and Philadelphia Counties levy additional taxes.
 More details on Pennsylvania sales tax rates is available from the PA Department of Revenue.

 When are Pennsylvania sales tax returns due?

-The Department of Revenue will determine a filing frequency based on the expected volume of sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected sales volume, which will be monthly, quarterly, or annually.
 Generally, a business collecting between $200 and $8,333 each month will file monthly.

 Filings are due on the 20th day of the month following the reporting period, unless the 20th falls on a weekend or federal holiday, which would move to the next business day.